sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 whereas the union (A∪B) is simply comprised of all pixels found in either the prediction or target mask.

 ![iou1](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/iou1.png)
+> (Figure 10: IOU example 1, in this plot (from left to right up to down), is a binarization of an image with Yen threshold, the image actual mask, the intersection between them and the union between them)

 Intersection over union for this case (where white is intersection and grey is union):

 ![iou2](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/iou2.png)
+> (Figure 11: IOU example 2, the Intersection over the union, the intersection is white and the union without intersection is grey, the Iou is the white are divided by the white and gray area)

 Choosing a threshold would directly impact the IoU score: